VianneyDoleans/BlogCore/README.md

 ## Compatibilities

 Compatible with Linux / Windows / MacOS and can be deployed with [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) or [PostgreSQL](https://www.postgresql.org/) database.
-Can also be [deployed on Heroku](https://github.com/VianneyDoleans/BlogCore/wiki/HostingOnHeroku).
+Docker is also available (Dockerfile at the root of the project).

 ## Clean code